azmoan/rpi-setup/README.md

-# rpi-setup
+# Basic Setup for a Raspberry-PI
-Basic Setup for a Raspberry-PI
+My Basic tasks for setting up a Raspberry-Pi